Thierry Oleksiak

-Thierry Oleksiak (born 11 September 1961) is a French professional football manager and former player who works as an assistant coach at Ligue 1 club Paris Saint-Germain, under the direction of head coach Christophe Galtier.
+Thierry Oleksiak (born 11 September 1961) is a French professional football manager and former player who is the currently assistant coach of Saudi Pro League club Neom, under the direction of head coach Christophe Galtier.
 As a player, Oleksiak was a defensive midfielder and centre-back.

 Club career

 Born in Saint-Étienne, Oleksiak began his career at his hometown club of Saint-Étienne.
 He played seven seasons for the club's first team from 1979 to 1986, winning the Division 1 title in the 1980–81 season.
 In 1986, he joined Nice, where he would play three seasons.
 In 1989, Oleksiak signed for Metz, before joining Lille in 1991.
 In 1993, he signed for Angers, where he met then-teammate Christophe Galtier; they would go on to work together extensively as coaches in the 21st century.
 In the 1993–94 season with Angers, Oleksiak suffered relegation from the Division 1.
 The season was also his final as a professional, as he joined amateur side Aurillac in 1994.